ewedominic/Process/README.md

 # Process
-Getting the current running processes, pids and their location
+Basic way of getting the current running processes, pids and their location